ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       from school and 15 years later was overjoyed to step into his fathers shoes becoming Managing Director. \

-      Gareth is a keen cyclist and and is also a black belt in Jujutsu.
+      Gareth is a keen cyclist and and also has a black belt in Jujutsu.
     image: /img/team2-2-.png
     interests:
       - cycling
       - weights
   - name: Sophie Balshaw
     jobtitle: Marketing Executive
-    bio: >-
-      Sophie is the creative one!
-After enjoying Art & Graphics from a young age, she was pleased to bring this passion with her when she joined ASL in 2008.
+    bio: Sophie is the creative one whos specialism is digital marketing and advertising.
+After enjoying Art and Graphics from a young age she has carried this through into her profession.
+Her focus today is to drive traffic and new enquiries into the business to support the ambitious growth goals.

-      In-line with the companies ambitious growth plans, Sophie is continuously improving the companies online presence.

-      Sophie loves being by the sea, so she spends most weekends wakesurfing down the welsh coast, or relaxing on deck with a glass of prosecco!
     interests:
       - surfing
       - skiing